Manage machine catalogs

 If there are insufficient existing Active Directory accounts for the number of VMs you are adding, select the domain and location where the accounts are created.

-If you use existing Active Directory accounts, browse to the accounts or select Import and specify a .csv file containing account names.
+file containing account names.
 Make sure that there are enough accounts for all the machines you are adding.
-The Full Configuration interface manages these accounts.
-Allow that interface to reset the passwords for all the accounts, or specify the account password, which must be the same for all accounts.
+Studio manages these accounts.
+Allow that interface to reset the passwords for all the accounts, or specify the account password, which must be the same for all accounts. -

 -